Regina Hansen and Davida Pines Receive Teaching and Service Awards

 Davida Pines received the Peyton Richter award, awarded to an individual whose work exemplifies the interdisciplinary concept of the program and whom students deem an outstanding teacher.
 Wells said of Pines, “She has distinguished herself as a teacher, scholar, and colleague during her time at the College.
 Her students praise her teaching … The substance of their commentary about their learning suggests how much they have developed an interdisciplinary lens, how much they can work from multiple perspectives.”

-Davida is someone whose scholarship feeds her teaching (and I dare say the reverse is no doubt true).
-Teaching at CGS allows us to move and in fact forces us to move outside our specialty and to become an interested and interesting thinker beyond our own comfort zone. … Teaching here requires faculty to be courageous—to take risks, to hazard an opinion outside those opinions we were schooled to hold.
-Some would say it is a place for dilettantes.
+Wells said, “Teaching at CGS allows us to move and in fact forces us to move outside our specialty and to become an interested and interesting thinker beyond our own comfort zone. … Teaching here requires faculty to be courageous—to take risks, to hazard an opinion outside those opinions we were schooled to hold.
+Davida fits the bill.”